ChimeraX docs icon

 Other options:

 The build join command forms a covalent bond of the specified geometry between two atomic models, combining the two models into one.
-The atoms of one model are repositioned and incorporated into the other model; the original model will no longer exist.
+The atoms of one model are repositioned and incorporated into the other model; the original model specified as the one to move will no longer exist.
 Thus, it may be a good idea to save a session beforehand, since the join (along with other building actions) cannot be undone.
 The related command combine also combines atomic models, but without forming a bond or changing the relative positions of the atoms.

-Currently, only a peptide bond can be formed, where atoms must include exactly one peptide C-terminal carbon atom C OR N-terminal nitrogen atom N (not both) from one model, and from a second model, exactly one of whichever of those two atoms is not in the first.
+The bond-atoms must include exactly one peptide C-terminal carbon atom C OR N-terminal nitrogen atom N (not both) from one model, and from a second model, exactly one of whichever of those two atoms is not in the first.
 These C and N atoms each must be bonded to only one carbon (except N in proline or hydroxyproline can be bonded to two carbons); however, it may also be bonded to hydrogen and/or OXT, and if so, these atoms will be replaced as appropriate by the new peptide bond.
 The default length for the new C-N bond is 1.330 Å and the default omega angle (Cα-C-N-Cα dihedral) is 180.0°.
 There is no default for the phi angle (C-N-Cα-C dihedral).
-The model to move is repositioned and its atoms placed in the other model, using the chain ID from the other model.
-Options for which model to move:
+Options for which model to move: The residues from the moving model will be assigned the same chain ID as the rest of the chain in the nonmoving model, although their numbers may be shifted by a constant amount to avoid duplicate residue numbers within a chain.
+If the moving model includes additional chains, the other chain IDs will also be changed as needed to avoid duplicate chain IDs within a model (as described for combine).

 The values of omega and phi (along with other peptide torsion angles) are attributes of the amino acid residue containing the newly bonded N.